Magic: The Gathering Arena: Development

-Arena is designed to be a more modern method of playing Magic: The Gathering with other players while using a computer when compared to Magic: The Gathering Online.
-A key goal of its development was to allow Arena to remain current with physical releases of new expansions to the physical game, with the goal of having the digital version of the expansion available the same day that they are available in retail.
+Arena is designed to be a more modern method of playing Magic: The Gathering with other players while using a computer compared to Magic: The Gathering Online.
+A key goal of its development was to allow Arena to remain current with physical releases of new expansions to the physical game, with the goal of having the digital version of the expansion available the same day in retail.
 For example, the Dominaria expansion was released simultaneously as a retail product and within Arena on April 27, 2018, and "Core 19" was available in Arena on the same day as the set's paper release date of July 13, 2018.
-Since 2020, new sets have released in MTG:Arena and MTG:Online one day before the date of the set's prerelease, which is typically the Thursday before a set releases for paper tabletop magic.
+Since 2020, new sets have released in MTG:Arena and MTG:Online one day before the set's prerelease date, typically the Thursday before a set releases for paper tabletop magic.
 Arena follows Magic the Gathering's Standard format, where cards from the last few major expansions are used to construct decks for Standard constructed play and are then rotated out of Standard on a set schedule.
-After cards are rotated out of Standard, players are able to construct decks with rotated cards for play in various "Historic" modes.
+After cards are rotated out of Standard, players can construct decks with rotated cards for play in various "Historic" modes.

 The core part of the development of Arena was its game rules engine (GRE).
 The goal of this engine was to make a system that could handle current and future rulesets for Magic to support their plan to remain concurrent with the physical releases.
 The GRE provided means to implement per-card level rules and effects, allowing it to be expandable.
-The GRE also helped towards speeding up play in the game.
+The GRE also helped speed up play in the game.
 Compared to other digital card games like Hearthstone where an opponent cannot interact during a player's turn, Magic: The Gathering allows opponents to react throughout a player's turn.
-In previous iterations of Magic games that allowed this, including both Online and Duels of the Planeswalkers, these systems were found to slow down the game while waiting for an opponent to react or opt to not react.
-Instead, in Arena, the developers were able to use the per-card support to determine when reactions to a played card needed to be allowed, using observations from Magic tournament play.
+In previous iterations of Magic games that allowed this, including both Online and Duels of the Planeswalkers, these systems were found to slow down the game while waiting for an opponent to react or opt not to react.
+Instead, in Arena, the developers could use the per-card support to determine when reactions to a played card needed to be allowed, using observations from Magic tournament play.
 This helped to speed up the game for both players while still allowing for complete card reactions to be played out.